 As canna-enthusiasts, we know that cannabis doesn’t necessarily need to be sparked up and smoked to give off a potent smell.
 We recommend that you store your green in an airtight container that won’t allow its smell to stick to your belongings, nor compromise its quality.

-Using smell-proof or odor-absorbing dark containers like a stash jars (here’s our favorite) is the best idea, but to preserve your green’s prized cannabinoids, at least store in a tinted mason jar.
-Keep your jar out of direct sunlight and in a place with low-humidity to protect it from the development of mold — which also prevents the smell from escaping.
+Using smell-proof or odor-absorbing dark containers like a stash jar (here’s our favorite) is the best idea, but to preserve your green’s prized cannabinoids, at least store them in a tinted mason jar.
+Keep your jar out of direct sunlight and in a place with low humidity to protect it from the development of mold — which also prevents the smell from escaping.

 Mask The Air Particles